 - Use data to see which articles are the most popular, then double down on those topics

 Without this data, you're shooting in the dark.
 Knowing where you traffic comes from allows you to tweak your business on the fly, making small changes over time.
-That's the beauty of building an affiliate website, and I've beat this drum all throughout this course: everything can be tweaked and changed as you go.

 Especially when you are just starting a new website, it can be hard to make sure your stuff gets discovered.
 There's a lot of noise online, and competition is fierce.
 The entire world is competing for just 10 spots on the first page of Google!